dhabyx/plasma-simpleMonitor/README.md

 Development
 ===========

-Use build.sh script to launch and debug plasma-simpleMonitor plasmoid.
+Use launch.sh script to launch and debug plasma-simpleMonitor plasmoid without install it.

 License
 =======